fusioncomputing/flappydragongame/docs/development-plan.md

 - Final documentation update (controls guide, build/run instructions), tag `v1.0.0` candidate.

 Progress is logged via small commits to `main` tied to each phase to keep the trunk deployable.

+## Post-launch Feature Backlog
+- Refer to `docs/feature-backlog.md` for prioritized gameplay enhancements (campaign flow, power-ups, elite hazards, and more).
+- Reassess priorities after the v1.0.0 QA pass and initial telemetry to decide which items graduate into Phase 6.
+- Treat high-priority backlog items as the seed for a Phase 6 roadmap once release readiness is confirmed.